Game design program vision

 Advanced and specialized software tools

-As you progress through the program your mentors will expose you to advanced and specialized tools.
+As you progress through the program your mentors will expose you to advanced and specialized tools besides Unreal Engine and Photoshop.
 The things you do with these tools build upon what you learn with the Base Set-Up.
 These tools may include:

 - Houdini – procedural animation